-The Royal Library Gardens are located on Slotsholmen - between Christiansborg Palace (Parliament) and the Royal Library.
+The Royal Library Gardens is a public garden on Slotsholmen between Christiansborg Palace and the Royal Library.
 Dating to the 1920s, it is a delightful green oasis in this historic part of the city.

-The gardens were designed in 1920 by landscape gardener Jens Peder Andersen and castle architect Thorvald Jørgensen.
-They were built on top of Christian IV's old naval port, Tøjhushavnen.
+The gardens were designed in 1920 by landscape gardener Jens Peder Andersen and castle architect Thorvald Jørgensen, and were built on top of Christian IV's old naval port, Tøjhushavnen.

 As a reminder of its maritime past, a small pond has been retained in the middle of the gardens and an old mooring ring of the type used by ships in the 17th and 18th centuries has been built into the masonry at the end of the gardens.

 Statues and sculptures

-The water sculpture in the garden is an eight-meter-high copper column that rises from the middle of the garden pool was designed by sculptor Mogens Møller as a monument to the written word and shoots a spout of water every hour on the hour.
+There is also a water sculpture in the garden.
+The eight-meter-high copper column rising from the middle of the garden pool was designed by sculptor Mogens Møller as a monument to the written word and shoots a spout of water every hour on the hour.

 Wonderful Copenhagen firstname.lastname@example.org